charithreddyv/MorseCodePython/README.md

 The application converts given input string of English characters , numerics and some special characters into MorseCode in characters and also plays  the audio for each character

+if the input character is not found then it is denoted with a `/`

 In this application a ```"dit" is denoted by "." ``` and a ```"dah" is denoted by "-"```

 #setup